 Certain health conditions like diabetes and HIV are related to the development of receding gums.
 Again, this is because these individuals are at a higher risk of developing periodontitis.
 The immune system of diabetic and other immunocompromised individuals is less effective at keeping harmful bacteria in the mouth from infecting the pockets underneath the gum line.
 Many people with HIV, diabetes, and other health conditions struggle with chronic gingival infections.

 If you’re experiencing mild to severe gum recession, it’s crucial to reach out to a dental professional.
 Gum recession is more than a cosmetic concern, and if an underlying condition is causing it, you may need proper treatment.
-Contact Lovett Dental Meyerland Plaza to schedule your appointment.
-We offer a full. range of treatment options, including:
+Contact Lovett Dental Meyerland Plaza to schedule your appointment today to learn more about our services.
+We offer a full range of treatment options, including: